dpgarceau/pcb_redesign/README.md

 on the main board
 - remove ENC 1 (keep ENC2)
 - remove GPIO16, GPIO12, GPIO23, GPIO18
-- remove all I2c conec
+- remove all I2c conectors, only 12c-1 was in use and that will now all be on the pcb
+- remove the pads on the backside for poweroff select and shutdown select - those will be direct to GPIO24 and GPIO25 (as was connected by a trace)

 On the powerbord, we are using three sub boards mounted to this which is a pain! the three boards are -
+  - INA226_Sensor
+  - Pololu 2810 Switch (see additianl PDF to simplify this circuit)
+  - Voltage Regulator* See note below

-The solder pads for the battery conection should be replaced with an appriate DC power connector / plug
+The solder pads for the battery in conection should be replaced with an appriate DC power connector / plug

-* the power regular has a manual voltage settign and is not optimal for the final design - it can be completely replaced or redesigned for RPi4 with 5.1v DC and 4A output capabilities.
+* the cuurent power regular has a manual voltage settign and is not optimal for the final design - it can be completely replaced or redesigned for RPi4 with 5.1v DC and 3+Amp output capabilities.
-* Options for ideas are to clone the pololu
+* Options for ideas are to clone the pololu 4892 (5V, 3.4A Step-Down Voltage Regulator D30V30F) or create a similar regulator

 these should be redesigned and consolidated to the main board - no sub assemblies - just one PCB that can be built as one part. such as using JLPCB-A.

+New Main (single) board will have aerojudge logo, website link and be marked as board rev 3.0 - Size can be adjusted as needed.
+Imac logo on rear can stay if it fits somewhere but is not important.

+All plugs are 90 degree connectors as there is not room in the case (without a redesign) for components to be much taller than the 5mm connector height.
+The case can be redesgined if necessary.